 That’s it!
 You’ve just made natural, organic toothpaste and you can throw out your old tube of toothpaste if it contains any of the aforementioned ingredients to avoid.
 I’d LOVE to hear about your amazing results!

 Using oil in your mouth to improve oral health as well as your overall well-being is known as “oil pulling.”
 It has been touted to eliminate halitosis and tooth problems as well as backaches and chronic disease.
-All that is needed is a teaspoon of oil (I prefer organic extra virgin coconut or sesame).
+All that is needed is a teaspoon of oil (I prefer organic sesame).
 Simply swish, or “pull” the oil through your teeth and around your mouth for 2-10 minutes and then spit and rinse.
 This would be a good time to use your Healthy Gum Oil and clay toothpaste:)

 Hopefully it’s clear that that there’s much more to healthy teeth and gums than picking up a tube of toothpaste from the local grocery or health food store and remembering to floss and brush twice a day.
 What we use, and more importantly, what we don’t use on a daily basis can significantly affect us, for better or worse.
 Here’s to making educated choices about our teeth and our health!

-(and if you’d rather not make your own, we offer a fabulous clay toothpaste, “gum drops” oil, and “dazzle” activated charcoal and calcium whitener:)
+(and if you’d rather not make your own, we offer a fabulous clay “detox toothpaste,” “gum drops” oil, and “dazzle” activated charcoal and calcium whitener.)

 Until next time,